yoyotogblo/Hubitat-Samsung-T/README.md

-# Hubitat-Samsung-TV
+# Hubitat-Samsung-TV BETA Version
 Hubitat Samsung TV driver with associated node.js application

-### This is a test implementation and is exclusively for Hubitat integration.
-It is designed to work with 2016 and later Samsung TV's

-Instructions:
+## Instructions:

 a.
 Create the new driver in Hubitat using the driver file:  'Hubitat-Samsung TV Remote Driver.groovy'